 - Dentures.
 If patients have difficulty adjusting to new dentures, Botox can provide the muscle relaxation necessary to let their new prosthodontics settle into their mouths.

 - Correct a gummy smile.
-Botox Cosmetic is helpful in reducing a “gummy smile” or high lip line without procedures like crown lengthening and gingival surgery.
+Botox Cosmetic helps reduce a “gummy smile” or high lip line without procedures like crown lengthening and gingival surgery.

 - Oromandibular dystonia.
 OMD is involuntary spasms of the muscles around the mouth and lower face.
 Botox is ideal for this medical condition because the injection can specifically target the muscles causing the dystonia.

-Dentists make some of the best Botox injectors because they understand facial anatomy – structure, nerves and muscles.
+Dentists make great Botox injectors because they understand facial anatomy: structure, nerves and muscles.
 They also have experience with injections as they administer a local anesthetic before a cavity filling or a root canal.

 Dermal Fillers: An Additional Add-On Treatment

-Dermal fillers are another treatment dentists are offering their clients.
-Facial fillers are categorized as injectables and include treatments such as Restylane®, Perlane® and Juvederm®.
+Dermal fillers are another treatment that dentists are offering their clients.
+Facial fillers are categorized as injections and include treatments such as Restylane®, Perlane® and Juvéderm®.

 These procedures fill the facial lines with hyaluronic acid, a sugar molecule that holds many times its volume in water.
 It expands the skin much like the way a sponge increases its size when containing water.